secnonsense/h.py/README.md

 ./h.py -b www.site.com > test.html

-Use the response body only requests (-b) with file redirection to save the web page locally
+Use the response body only option (-b) with file redirection to save the web page locally

+note - if only a url is specified the default will be to return just the reponse body

 ./h.py -xr https://www.google.com